 Pursuant to tariff section 30.4 and 39.7.1.1.1.3, the CAISO calculates two daily gas prices (per fuel region) for use in the next day's day-ahead and real-time markets.
-For the real-time market calculation, the CAISO uses at least two prices from two or more of the following publications: Natural Gas Intelligence, SNL Energy/BTU's Daily Gas Wire, and Platt's Gas Daily.
-The fuel region prices reflect the commodity gas price index and total transportation cost.
-There are up to three vendor sources available to produce an average price for a particular fuel region; however, a minimum of one vendor source may be used for a fuel region price.
-If a fuel region does not have at least one vendor gas price by 22:00 for any reason, the CAISO will use the fuel region price calculated for the prior trade date for that fuel region.
-For the day ahead market calculation, the volume weighted average hub prices from the Intercontinental Exchange (ICE) are obtained between 8 AM - 9 AM Pacific Time and used for the next day's day ahead market.
-If the ICE gas price is not available between 8 AM - 9 AM Pacific Time for the day-ahead market calculation for any reason, the CAISO will use the fuel region price calculated as described above.
+For the real-time market calculation, the CAISO uses at least two prices from two or more of the following publications: Natural Gas Intelligence, SNL Energy/BTU's Daily Gas Wire, Platt's Gas Daily, and the Intercontinental Exchange.
+The fuel region prices reflect the commodity gas price index.